astronomer/docs/astro/runtime-image-architecture.md

 - Exclusive features to enrich the task execution experience, including smart task concurrency defaults and high availability configurations.
 - The `astronomer-providers` package.
 This package is an open source collection of Apache Airflow providers and modules maintained by Astronomer.
 It includes deferrable versions of popular operators such as `ExternalTaskSensor`, `DatabricksRunNowOperator`, and `SnowflakeOperator`.
 See [Astronomer deferrable operators](deferrable-operators.md#astronomer-deferrable-operators).
 - The `openlineage-airflow` package.
 [OpenLineage](https://openlineage.io/) standardizes the definition of data lineage, the metadata that forms lineage data, and how data lineage data is collected from external systems.
 This package enables data lineage on Astro.
 See [OpenLineage and Airflow](data-lineage-concepts.md#openlineage-and-airflow).
-- A custom logging module that ensures Airflow task logs are reliably available to the Astro data plane and Astronomer Software.
+- A custom logging module that ensures Airflow task logs are reliably available to the Astro data plane.
 - A custom security manager that enforces user roles and permissions as defined by Astro and Astronomer Software.
 See [User permissions](user-permissions.md).
 - A custom Airflow UI that includes links to Astronomer resources and exposes the currently running Docker image tag in the footer of all UI pages.